mineshkothari/fullstack/README.md

 **Chrome Autofill on forms**

-Personally, I was never a fan of Google Chrome's yellow Autofill so I initally set a custom shadow on the input field to hide the default yellow when Chrome autofills the form fields.
+Personally, I was never a fan of Google Chrome's yellow Autofill so I initially set a custom shadow on the input field to hide the default yellow on the Autofill field.

-However, after some user testing, I recieved valuable feedback where users found it extremely hard to see the mouse cursor on a dark background.
+However, after some user testing, I received valuable feedback where users found it extremely hard to see the mouse cursor on a dark background.
 This prompted me to revert back to the yellow background as this not only gives users a sense of familiarity, but improved user experience.

 **Large Buttons**